mesosphere/dcos-docs-site/pages/1.9/release-notes/1.9.3/index.md

 # <a name="breaking"></a>Breaking Changes

-The DC/OS Identity and Access Management (IAM) SAML Service Provider implementation no longer accepts transient subject NameIDs.
+The DC/OS Identity and Access Management (IAM) SAML Service Provider implementation no longer accepts transient subject NameIDs. [enterprise type="inline" size="small" /]

 # <a name="whats-new"></a>What's New